To help our local community, we frequently offer free estate planning seminars at our Boca Raton location.

 There are currently 3 different Medicaid long-term care programs Florida seniors may be eligible for:

 The best time to start planning for long-term care is when you’re healthy and don’t need to think about it.
 Any gifts or assets accepted by the senior applying for Medicaid will be counted towards Medicaid eligibility within 5 years from the day they apply.

-A Medicaid plan helps seniors align their resources while preparing the right documentation.
-Ensuring that when the times comes to apply for Medicaid benefits there’s a high likelihood of being accepted.
-A Medicaid planning attorney will handle asset transfers, create trusts and more importantly, convert income producing assets into exempt assets to protect a families hard earned resources.
+A medicaid plan helps seniors align their resources while preparing the right documentation, ensuring that when the times comes to apply for medicaid benefits there’s a high likelihood of being accepted.

 At The Siegel Law Group, we understand that life is full of unexpected changes.
 That’s why we offer ongoing support, even after your estate plan has been completed.

 If your situation changes, our team will be here to help you update your plan and ensure that it continues to meet your needs.

 We are committed to providing the best possible solutions, now and in the future.